Stanley Park Seawall: The annual rock scaling work between Ferguson and Prospect Points finished Nov 10. The Stanley Park Seawall is open. However…

 Well around the seawall to the south side, Third Beach has a concession stand up the stairs.
-You can get food and use the washrooms, or buy an ice cream from the cart at the beach.
+You can get food and use the washrooms, or buy an ice cream from the cart at the beach in summer.

-If you need more information about Stanley Park, check out www.StanleyParkVan.com.
+If you need information about Stanley Park, check out www.StanleyParkVan.com.

 Riding On: Adjoining Seaside Routes

 Alternate: Behind the concession at Second Beach Stanley Park Road splits with one fork – North Lagoon Drive – going behind Lost Lagoon to return to the beginning of the park and Coal Harbour.
 While you can take this road to return to the city, you can pretty much take any upcoming road or path that goes in the right direction.
 There is a bike path to the right of North Lagoon Drive that you can follow across the little stone bridge and to the east side of the lagoon to go to Coal Harbour.